 Unless you have a helicopter, you will need to take some type of boat to get to Waiheke Island.
 The three main options are:

-Passenger ferry to Waiheke: Easy walk on and walk off, the 40-minute Auckland to Waiheke ferry is the most popular way to get to the island, and with this link, you can often get discount ferry tickets.
+Passenger ferry to Waiheke: Easy walk on and walk off; the 40-minute Auckland to Waiheke ferry is the most popular way to get to the island.
 Passengers can also board the ferry in Devonport.
+Reserve your ferry ticket here or reserve a ferry ticket with the hop-on-hop-off bus here.

 Car ferry to Waiheke Island: If you want to self-drive on the island, you can either hire a car or bring your own on the car ferry.
 We have done both.
 Catch the vehicle ferry from either Wynyard Quarter or Half Moon Bay.
 There are often discounts available depending on the day and time of your sailing.
 Check for discount options for the car ferry from Half Moon Bay or the car ferry from Wynard Quarter.